vahtyah/LeetCodeSolutions/Backtracking/README.md

 [1079.
 Letter Tile Possibilities](/Backtracking%2F1079.%20Letter%20Tile%20Possibilities): Given a letter tile set, find the number of distinct letter combinations

+[1415.
+The k-th Lexicographical String of All Happy Strings of Length n](/Backtracking%2F1415.%20The%20k-th%20Lexicographical%20String%20of%20All%20Happy%20Strings%20of%20Length%20n): Find the k-th lexicographically smallest happy string of length n

 [1718.
 Construct the Lexicographically Largest Valid Sequence](/Backtracking%2F1718.%20Construct%20the%20Lexicographically%20Largest%20Valid%20Sequence): Construct the largest sequence by concatenating 1 to N numbers in a valid order

 [2375.
 Construct Smallest Number From DI String](/Backtracking%2F2375.%20Construct%20Smallest%20Number%20From%20DI%20String): Construct smallest number from digit string with "I" and "D" operations